First, I was confused. Very confused. What does Harry Potter do in my metal world?

-There are negatives in there nevertheless: The mastering does suck sometimes as it often does in these new productions.
-Too many channels in there that refuse service, so depending on what kind of equipment you listen to this, it gets all kind of lost in a mass of different elements that don’t mix well.
+There are negatives in there nevertheless.
+The mastering sucks sometimes, as it often does in these new productions.
+Too many channels in there that refuse service.
+So, depending on what kind of equipment you listen to this, it gets all kind of lost in a mass of different elements that don’t mix well.

-The solos – the all important solos – are few and far between and the sound they produce is for sure fast, but for my taste not corny enough.
+The solos – the all-important solos – are few and far between, and the sound they produce is for sure fast, but for my taste not wild enough.
 No hard edges, no abysses.
-All kind of super-white washed and almost fluffy in style.
+All kinds of super-white washed and almost fluffy in style.
 And then they start to mix in too many electronic elements in there (the evil synthesizer and keyboard again).
-This leavess some of the tracks with a distinctly cheesy feel.
+This leaves some of the tracks with a distinctly cheesy feel.

-What is done skillfully in Nightwish is done less so in this record and sometimes I had the feeling to listen to The Rasmus (not that the latter are bad in any way, they just have their own unique style).
 This all ends up in some sort of politically correct amalgam people produce when they want to please everyone.
-Which in turn means that this band still needs to find its identity that is true to itself.
+Which in turn means that this band still needs to find an identity that is true to itself.

-I seek No Other Life, followed by Akhenation and Older and Wiser are probably the best tracks of this production.
-Once you suffered through about 60 seconds of mediocrity My Mystic Mind turns out to be remarkably good and rocky.
-A pity that they make that kind of mistake – people’s attention span’s are not long enough to make up for intros this long; just does not work very well.
-‘As Daylight Breaks‘ (the album’s namesake song) is a nice ballad.
-But to me not crisp enough to be really outstanding and to be called a rock ballad.
-Again something we already heard before.
+I seek No Other Life, followed by Akhenation and Older and Wiser are the best tracks of this production.
+And once you suffered through about 60 seconds of mediocrity, My Mystic Mind turns out to be remarkably good and rocky.
+A pity that they make that kind of mistake.
+People’s attention spans are not long enough to make up for intros this massive.
+It just does not work very well.

 As Daylight Breaks (the title track) is a nice ballad.
 But to me not crisp enough to be really outstanding and to be called a rock ballad.
 And yet again something we kinda already heard before.